coolandcodes/antro/PARSER_ALGOS_AND_GRAMMAR.md

 Regular Grammar Productions (RGP) for ANTRO scripting language (TOKENIZER) -- EBNF
 ==================================================================================

+The list of all valid tokens for Antro Language

 - pound := "$" ; (* used in variable token definition *)

 - hash := "#" ;